amosavian/DynamicForm/README.md

 ### Row (Options) Object

+Rows which. allow user to select one or more item from several options.

 Row types including: `options`.

 Value type is `string` or an array of `string` for multi-select styles.